giga-sec/gigaSec-Tech-Notes/3. Notes/Encryption 101.md

  [[Encryption Lingo]]

-## How services prove their identity
+## How webservers prove their identity
 Webservers prove their identity through [[Certificates - verifies legitimacy of websites|certificate]]

 ## Types of Encryption